Last updated July 26th, 2023

 What you need

-- You must set up your devices in one of the supported Android Enterprise deployments, as described in Supported deployments.
+You must set up your devices in one of the supported Android Enterprise deployments, as described in the following section.

 The first step to deploy a KSP policy is to create a DO or PO profile on your device.
 Without choosing one or the other, policies do not work and an error message is thrown.

-In an enterprise deployment, Google provides three modes of Android Enterprise, Managed Device (DO), Work Profile (PO), and fully managed a with work profile.
+In an enterprise deployment, Google provides three modes of Android Enterprise, fully managed (DO), work profile (PO), and fully managed with a work profile.

-- Work Profile—Helps admins manage the BYOD (Bring Your Own Device) use-case, where a device user owns the device and uses it both personally and for work.
+Work Profile — Helps admins manage the BYOD (Bring Your Own Device) use case, where a device user owns the device and uses it both personally and for work.
 The agent sits inside the container area as Profile Owner (PO) to separate work apps from personal apps.
-IT admins can control the work area only, and have visibility over the personal area.
+IT admins can control the work area only, and have no visibility over or access to the personal area.

-- Fully managed device with a work profile—Also known as Corporate Owned, Managed Profile (COMP) devices are company-owned devices that are completely managed by DO, with a container that is managed by PO.
+Work Profile on Company Owned Devices — Also known as Corporate Owned, Managed Profile (COMP) on Android 10, and WP-C (starting Android 11+) are company-owned devices that are personally enabled, with a container that is managed by PO.
 This deployment type targets enterprise-owned devices that require a separation of work and personal data.
 Employees can use these devices for either work or personal purposes.
-Enterprises have full control of the device, including the PO-managed personal container.
+For more information, refer to Work profile enhancements for company-owned devices.